Customs and Transportation

 Assistant Manager, Purchasing Services

-For all other customs and transportation related inquiries, please contact email@example.com
+For the following customs and transportation related inquiries, email firstname.lastname@example.org

 All goods imported into Canada, including educational material, equipment and free samples, are subject to Canada Border Services Agency (CBSA) regulations.
 Under these regulations, Canada customs officials have authority to inspect and secure a customs clearance on all shipments.
 On October7, 2002, CBSA implemented an Administrative Monetary Penalty System (AMPS), a civil penalty regime whereby importers who are not compliant with Canada Customs regulations are susceptible to substantial fees and penalties up to border closing to the specific importer.
 All members of the University community must fully cooperate in the importation process in an effort to achieve the University's compliance with CBSA regulations.